rwandantechy/clmpi-benchmark/QUICKSTART.md

 # CLMPI Quick Start Guide

-**Get CLMPI scores in 5 simple steps**
+**Get CLMPI scores in 3 simple steps**

-This guide will walk you through evaluating a language model using the tested and working stepwise evaluation system.
+This guide will walk you through evaluating a language model using the tested and working automated CLMPI system.

 ## Prerequisites